solid-contrib/specification-tests/README.md

   - https://github.com/solid/specification-tests/web-access-control/web-access-control-test-manifest-20210711.ttl
 ```
 The manifest file might be a copy of the one used for the current version of a specification, however internal references
-must point to the right spec.
-This is easiest to do by modifying a namespace prefix and using that prefix for all such
+must point to the right specification.
+This is easiest to do by modifying a namespace prefix and using that prefix for
-references.
+all such references.
 ```turtle
 prefix wac: <https://solidproject.org/TR/2021/wac-20210711#>
 prefix manifest: <#>